Mental health in the workplace

 The Doctors Laboratory was encouraged to change their agreements with their staff based on the rigidity of their employment arrangements and it is noted that this decision would not necessarily impact other couriers, as those couriers offer their workers much more flexibility within their contracts.

-Flint Bishop’s Employment and HR experts are keeping a close eye on the gig economy and the way in which it is evolving to change the working world forever.
+Our employment law experts are keeping a close eye on the gig economy and the way in which it is evolving to change the working world forever.
 No longer is it the case that if you work for a company you are an employee and are naturally entitled to statutory employment rights.

-There are a wide range of employment contracts or worker/self-employed agreements now available to employees to increase their workforce without increasing permanent overheads and risks, but these must be used correctly to mitigate risks of misuse propagating, such as in this case with The Doctors Laboratory.
+There is a wide range of employment contracts or worker/self-employed agreements now available to employees to increase their workforce without increasing permanent overheads and risks, but these must be used correctly to mitigate risks of misuse propagating, such as in this case with The Doctors Laboratory.

 We see the gig economy diversifying to be fairer to those workers engaged under zero-hours or casual employment contracts, but we do not see the end of the gig economy anytime soon.
 The gig economy status offers both the employer and their workers, flexibility that often cannot be achieved using traditional employment contracts.